Is a Secretive Alabama Sect Behind More Than One Killing?

 Police then found the camp where Hider, Pinkins, and Pinkins’ son—who they disarmed of his sawed-off shotgun—had been living off-grid for some time.
 The two women are charged with murder, kidnapping, and robbery.
 Additional charges against Pinkins include child endangerment.

-After investigating the couple’s background, police now say they were followers of a secret sect known as the University of Cosmic Intelligence, led by Rashad Jamal—aka “God” to followers—who is in custody in Georgia on charges of child molestation and child cruelty.
+After investigating the couple’s background, police now say they were followers of a secret sect known as the University of Cosmic Intelligence, led by Rashad Jamal White—aka Rashad Jamal, or “God” to followers—who is in custody in Georgia on charges of child molestation and child cruelty.

 Police are now looking at other killings that may be tied to sect devotees, including the Jan.
 16 slashing death of Helen Nettles Washam in Eight Mile, Alabama.